A All-Purpose Overview of Junior Video Editor

 Forgetting to Save Progress

-An easily common mistake in Junior Video Editor workflows is losing hours of work due to:
+An easily frequent mistake in Junior Video Editor workflows is losing hours of work due to:

 - Software Crashes: Minimize risk by using autosave.